sophiemachin/cuplc_site/README.md

 # Development

-To get started with modifying the CUPLC website one needs to first install a frew prerequisites.
+To get started with modifying the CUPLC website one needs to first install a few prerequisites.

 ## Prerequisites
 * Operating System: I'd recommend using Linux or macOS.
 If you're a windows user, I would not recommend developing in windows directly.
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) is great (and what I use).
 The instructions following will be for Ubuntu (Linux native/WSL), though parallels will exist for other linux distributions and for macOS